 As well as extinguishers, Fire blankets are also an essential piece of safety equipment.
 These blankets cut off the fire’s source of oxygen, helping to kill the flames without needing to spray an extinguisher, potentially damaging any nearby chemicals, particles or equipment.

-Here at Edulab we stock a wide range of safety equipment suitable for laboratory use:
+Here at EduLab, we stock a wide range of health and safety equipment suitable laboratories and schools lab use: